 5.2 You can use the software to determine the real performance of each department.

 - This is displayed graphically and easy to understand.
-It can be made available throughout your company, so all employees understand how the business is performing.
+Think of it as a snapshot of the state of your business.
+It can be made available throughout your company, so all employees know how the business is performing.

-5.4 The software should help you produce management accounts which will enable you to see how well you are doing overall.
+5.4 The software should help you produce management accounts, showing how you are doing overall.

-5.5 If you need to do so, the software will permit you to update your budgets and forecasts easily.
+5.5 The software will permit you to update budgets and forecasts easily.

 - You will be able to feed in the performance to date to amend your forecast for the year.